amandaghassaei/msh-parser/README.md

 - `elementVolumes` (tet-meshes only for now) is a Float32Array containing the volume of all elements in the mesh.  `elementVolumes` is calculated when queried and then cached.
 - `nodalVolumes` (tet-meshes only for now) is a Float32Array containing the approximate volume of all nodes in the mesh.
 This is calculated by evenly distributing element volume across adjacent nodes.  `nodalVolumes` is calculated when queried and then cached.
 - `isTetMesh` is a boolean that indicates all mesh elements are tetrahedra.
-- `numExteriorNodes` (tet-meshes only for now) is the number of nodes that lie on the exterior of the mesh.  `nodes` has been ordered so that the nodes in the range [0, numExteriorNodes - 1] correspond to the nodes referenced by `exteriorFaceIndices`.
+- `numExteriorNodes` (tet-meshes only for now) is the number of nodes that lie on the exterior of the mesh.  `nodes` has been ordered so that the nodes in the range [0, numExteriorNodes - 1] correspond to the nodes referenced by `exteriorFacesIndices`.
 - `boundingBox` is the min and max of the mesh's bounding box in the form: `{ min: [x, y, z], max: [x, y, z] }`.  `boundingBox` is calculated when queried and then cached.